-Snohomish County settles 2 lawsuits against Sheriff’s Office
+Snohomish County settles 2 lawsuits against sheriff’s office

 Police reports said Smith ran into the woods away from deputies before they deployed the dog.
 Smith argued the deputies gave him no commands to stop, and no warnings a police dog would be ordered to bite him if he didn’t surrender.

-One of the deputies received a letter of reprimand after an internal investigation by the Sheriff’s Office determined one of the officers violated department policy.
+One of the deputies received a letter of reprimand after an internal investigation by the sheriff’s office determined one of the officers violated department policy.

 The lawsuit was settled on Jan.
 21 for $20,000.